sharkyh20/KinectToVR/README.md

 ## Getting Started - Users
 Download release, unpack somewhere on dektop and run \[register_driver.bat]
 You can run kinecttovr or steamvr - from time to time it will work by launching only k2, then vr will start sutomatically.
+If you are using head tracking, please backup your inputemulator dll and replace it with one provided in release.
+In any other ways, don't do it.
+You just don't need to change, etc.
+(OVRIE dll is located at SteamVR/drivers/00vrinputemulator/bin/win64/)

 Full body calibration:
 - Step 1: stand somewhere - upright or something like that